MusicMoveArr/MiniMediaScanner/README.md

 Some media like the "abuse" the wrong tags for another purpose like filling AlbumArtist/Artist tag with the value of ARTISTS

-To fix this problem easy, we can tell it to read the tag AlbumArtist (-t AlbumArtist) and use it's original value (-rto) to write to ARTISTS (-wt ARTISTS)
+To fix this problem easy, we can tell it to read the tag AlbumArtist (-t/--tag AlbumArtist) and use it's original value (-R/--update-read-tag-original-value) to write to ARTISTS (-w/--write-tag ARTISTS)

-We used in this example as well (-wto) (updateWriteTagOriginalValue) to write the original value to ARTISTS from AlbumArtist, otherwise ARTISTS will become as well a single value field
+We used in this example as well (-W/--update-write-tag-original-value)to write the original value to ARTISTS from AlbumArtist, otherwise ARTISTS will become as well a single value field

 To automate this process you can tell it to automatically confirm with (-y)

-(-s) or --seperator, is used to tell how to seperate the values, in most cases it's ';'
+-s/--seperator, is used to tell how to seperate the values, in most cases it's ';'

 ```
-dotnet MiniMediaScanner.dll splittag -t AlbumArtist -wt ARTISTS -s ; -ow -rt -wto -y -a deadmau5
+dotnet MiniMediaScanner.dll splittag --tag AlbumArtist --write-tag ARTISTS -s ; --overwrite-tag --update-read-tag --update-write-tag-original-value -y --artist deadmau5
 ```

 Output example,